76 mm gun M1900: Employment

-In the Russian Civil War in 1917/18 the M1900 were used by both parties.
+In the Russian Civil War in 1917/18 the M1900 was used by both parties.

-Soon after the new Red Army sold or handed over some of the M1900 to some of the new Baltic States and such nations under Soviet influence such as Finland.
+Soon afterwards the new Red Army sold or handed over some M1900s to some of the new Baltic States and such nations under Soviet influence such as Finland.
 Poland also received some of the guns and converted the original 76.2-mm (3-in) to 75-mm (2.95-in) caliber to match their existing artillery which consisted of French-made Canon de 75.

-In 1918 there was a total of 21 76 mm gun M1900-pieces in Finland.
+In 1918 there were twenty-one 76 mm M1900 guns in Finland.

 Specifications

 The gun has an upper and a lower gun-carriage.
 The upper gun-carriage slides, resting on grooves along the rail of the lower gun-carriage.
 In the trail is an oil buffer, acting as a recoil brake, which includes 40 india-rubber doughnuts which were compressed when the gun was fired.
 After the recoil stroke the doughnuts expanded again and the barrel returned into firing position.

 The barrel is reinforced with a thermal sleeve.

 The breech-block equipped with a so-called French turn breech-block with a turn bar, the first one on a Russian gun.
 The recoil system of the gun did not turn out to be sufficiently effective and that is why the number of manufactured guns remained low.